 1. Approach (quick solution)

 The first one is fairly simple.
 If you don’t want to calculate anything and only want a more or less rough estimate you can follow the suggestions for daily calorie intake below:

-Based on where you fall for age, gender and activity level you will get to a certain recommended value.
+Based on where you fall gender and activity level you will get to a certain recommended value.

 2. Approach (more precise calculation)